Locksmith Course Malaysia

 Cohort size

 capped per track to ensure adequate tool access.
-Smart Lock Installation runs cohorts of up to 8 students; Automotive Locksmith and ECU Specialist run smaller cohorts (1–6) given the bench-time intensity; EV Battery Specialist runs cohorts of 4 max.
+Smart Lock Installation runs cohorts of up to 8 students; Automotive Locksmith and ECU Specialist run smaller cohorts (1–6) given the bench-time intensity.

 Equipment ratios

-minimum 1 working programmer per 2 students for automotive tracks; 1 lock + drill set per student for installation tracks; dedicated bench station per student for ECU and EV Battery tracks.
+minimum 1 working programmer per 2 students for automotive tracks; 1 lock + drill set per student for installation tracks; dedicated bench station per student for ECU Specialist tracks.

 Trainer experience